e-strobel-lab/TECtools/TECdisplay_README/05_TECdisplay_Hnav_README/README.md

 The command above will filter the input values file by each of the three constraints sequentially in the order that they are supplied.
 In each layer of filtering, every output file from the previous layer is filtered by the current constraint.
 The output of each filtering layer is stored in a separate directory. **This can potentially lead to the generation of large numbers of files**.
 To safeguard against unintentionally generating large numbers of files, a prompt will indicate the number of files that will be created and ask if this is acceptable.
 Answering 'yes' will allow the analysis to proceed.

 ### Running TECdisplay_Hnav using the example data and constraints files
-'TECdisplay_Hnav' can be run using the provided example data set and constraints file using the command:
+`TECdisplay_Hnav` can be run using the provided example data set and constraints file using the command:

 `TECdisplay_Hnav -p <path_to_TECdisplay_navigator> -v <path_to_01_pflZTP_U17_doseCurve_example_data.txt> -c <path_to_02_TECdisplay_nav_constraint_example_U17.txt> -o example_Hnav_out -f pflZTP_U17`

-This command will generate the output directory 'example_Hnav_out'.
-The subdirectory 'layer_1' contains dose curves for the wild type, flip, strong, and weak pseudoknot variants of the pfl ZTP riboswitch Ultramer 17 TECdisplay library.
+This command will generate the output directory `example_Hnav_out`.
+The subdirectory `layer_1` contains dose curves for the wild type, flip, strong, and weak pseudoknot variants of the pfl ZTP riboswitch Ultramer 17 TECdisplay library.